-Keeping track of what works what does get tricky, when buying new smart home products, I’m know to have created integration matrices to compare competitors ability to integrate with my existing smart home products.
+Keeping track of what works what does get tricky, when buying new smart home products, I’m known to have created integration matrices to compare competitors ability to integrate with my existing smart home products.
 Even so, I’ve been caught out on several occasions, due to incomplete integrations.
-Company A sticks company B’s logo on their box and says something like “works with____” – all which failing to mention that functionality A, B & C is not included.
+Company A sticks company B’s logo on their box and says something like “works with____” – all of which fail to mention that functionality A, B & C are not included.

 Too many of today’s integrations are “close enough, is good enough”.

 Sure it’s great that I can say “Alexa, play smooth jazz”, but if I’ve also got to pull out my phone & open the Sonos app to group my living room speaker with my bathroom speaker, well…I may as well just use the Sonos app for the entire interaction.

 Question: Would you rather jump into partial integrations or wait for a (mostly) complete integration?

 My answer: I’d love every integration to be full & complete, but being the impatient technologist that I am, I’ll take the partial integration over nothing.
 On the flip side, if I was setting up a smart speaker for my parents I’d avoid any plug-ins/integrations with functionality gaps this big.

 Yes, this is partially a selfish move to limit the “support” calls I’ll undoubtedly receive, but it’s also to limit the technological strain on my parents.
 Specifically in having to remember to use this app for this & voice for that.

 As there are already many great articles on security & privacy regarding smart homes, written by security experts, I’ll keep this one short.

 - Security should to be considered from the outset, not as an afterthought.